Simple Membership Plugin › Forums › Simple Membership Plugin › Email Sending Issue on Your Site

 What Can I do to Fix the Email Issue?

-If the plugin is sending the email but the recipient is not getting it then that means the email that is sent from your server is getting blocked (or being marked as spam).
+If the plugin is sending the email but the recipient is not getting it then that means the email that is sent from your server is getting blocked somewhere (or being marked as spam).
 You need to fix that so the emails sent by the plugin doesn’t get blocked.

 Try doing the following:

-Step 1) Make sure you are using an email address that uses your domain name as your “From Email Address” field value.
+Make sure you are using an email address that uses your domain name as your “From Email Address” field value.
 Some servers won’t deliver the email if you don’t send it from an address that uses your domain name.

 Example: Lets say you can use the following two addresses as your “From Email Address” field value (the 1st one is an email address on your domain, the 2nd one is your gmail address):